openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 **Loop status:** Not yet loopable.

 While in the past company has decided not to allow their pumps to be controlled by external devices, it seems that last few years have been a game changer.
 Company decided to upgrade their t:slim X2 pump to be able to be controlled remotely (via t:connect app), which means that avenues are opened that we might be able to look forward to have control of pump via AAPS in the future.
 New pump firmware is planned to be released soon (this or next year, before their tubeless pump t:sport comes out).
-There are no details yet, what operations will be possible from t:connect (Bolus definetly, everything else unknown).
+There are no details yet, what operations will be possible from t:connect (Bolus definitely, everything else unknown).

 **Hardware requirement for AAPS:** None.
 It seems to be BT enabled.